I Just Got In An Auto Accident in Boston – Now What Do I Do?

 “My car and I are fine.
 Let’s not worry about dealing with insurance.”
 Is something someone might say to you one day if you are in a car accident.
 It typically means one thing: the other driver does not have car insurance.
 When you are in an accident, your immediate concern is yourself, assessing injuries, property damage, and checking on your passengers.
 Then come the concerns about the other people involved in the accident.
 You might be scared, worried about finances, or have a host of other things going through your mind.
-Thinking about what to do in the event of a car accident now can help preserve your legal claims later, and these tips will help ensure you protect yourself in an accident.
+Thinking about what to do in the event of a car accident now can help preserve your legal claims later, and these tips from our Boston car accident lawyers will help ensure you protect yourself in an accident.

 Tips for Post-Accident Behavior